 Any nut products eaten at Rumney must be eaten at the NUT table in the cafeteria

 Students who bring nut products for lunch must wash their hands in the bathroom before returning to class

-**Please note that nut products include: Almonds, Brazilnuts, Cashews, Hazelnuts, Macadamia, Peanuts, Pecans, Pesto, Pine Nuts, Pistachio and Walnuts Foods labelled ‘contains nut products’ are covered by this plan.
-Foods labelled ‘may contain nut products’ are allowed anywhere at Rumney School.
+**Please note that nut products include: Almonds, Brazil nuts, Cashews, Hazelnuts, Macadamia, Peanuts, Pecans, Pesto, Pine Nuts, Pistachio and Walnuts Foods labeled ‘contains nut products’ are covered by this plan.
+Foods labeled ‘may contain nut products’ are allowed anywhere at Rumney School.

 Human head lice are inconvenient pests that infest the hair and are passed from person to person.
 They do not carry disease.
 While humans have always had head lice, in modern times people strive to live without lice.
 Rumney school supports students, families and faculty members in their endeavors to live without lice, and the school follows practices from the American Academy of Pediatrics, which emphasize that head lice do not carry disease and should not interfere with student attendance at school.

 We expect that you let the school nurse and classroom teacher know if your child has an active case of lice.
 This allows us to take precautions to prevent the spread of lice.
 Students who are found to have live lice at school will be treated with an electronic “Robi” comb to kill as many live lice as possible.
 Students with long hair will be asked to tie their hair back or up.